UNAR Holiday Hours

 When do I receive the results of my tests?

-The results of your skill test will be available 2-3 business days after you have completed testing.
-During the months of January, May, June and December, results may be delayed due to the high volume of testing events.
-If it has been more than 4 business days and you do not have your results, email UNAR staff at unar@davistech.edu.
+If it has been more than 3 business days and you do not have your results, email UNAR staff at office@utahcnaregistry.com.
 Make sure to include your full name, date of birth, date of testing, and testing site.

 Where can I find a list of your testing sites?